Everything you need to know about the debate over the $15 minimum wage - Local News 8

 Which Democrats oppose raising the minimum wage?

-Democratic Sen. Kyrsten Sinema of Arizona has said she won’t support the bill because in her view it is not related to the pandemic.
+Democratic Sen. Kyrsten Sinema of Arizona has said she opposed the wage hike because in her view it is not related to the pandemic.

 “What’s important is whether or not it’s directly related to short-term Covid relief.
 And if it’s not, then I am not going to support it in this legislation,” Sinema told Politico.
 “The minimum wage provision is not appropriate for the reconciliation process.
 It is not a budget item.
 And it shouldn’t be in there.”

-Note: This story has been updated to reflect that the minimum wage increase will not be included in the Senate version of the stimulus.